longmanplus/EOSC-Life_demos/README.md

 ## A demo of the FAIRness of workflows

-A [CWL](https://www.commonwl.org/) workflow composed of multiple basic CWL workflows (for getting RO-Crate hosted on WorkflowHub, extract the target workflow from RO-Crate, and execute it) to demonstrate the FAIRness with specific workflow, i.e. the workflow for finding and reusing the mappings between the SNOMED terms and ORDO terms, through [WorkflowHub](https://workflowhub.eu/).
+A [CWL](https://www.commonwl.org/) workflow composed of multiple basic CWL workflows (for getting RO-Crate hosted on WorkflowHub, extracting the target workflow from RO-Crate, then executing it) to demonstrate the FAIRness with specific workflow, i.e. the workflow for finding and reusing the mappings between the SNOMED terms and ORDO terms, through [WorkflowHub](https://workflowhub.eu/).

 ## Licenses
 Project **Scripts** under this folder and recursive subfolders are licensed under the terms of the [MIT License](LICENSE).